 Reasons for sale and price determination

 Profitability in sheep farming is chiefly determined by effective sale of productive stock.
-The reasons for the sale analysed in the present study revealed that 41.33 per cent of sheep farmers sold their stock to meet their financial requirement of domestic needs.
+The reasons for the sale revealed that 41.33% of farmers sold their stock primarily to meet their domestic financial needs.
 About 24 per cent of the sheep farmers sold the surplus animals while, 19.33 per cent of them sold the animals to repay their loans and 9.33 per cent sold their stock, due to various reasons such as scarcity of fodder, fear of sickness, older animals, unproductive animals etc. However, these reasons attributed for sale varied significantly between the zones where in need of cash for domestic purposes and surplus animals were the prime reasons for sale in STZ, need of cash and to repay the loans were the major reasons in SDZ whereas, need of cash was the main reason for sale in SDZ.

 The price determination policy was unscientific in the study area and most of the time the farmers were denied optimum, prime price for their stock.
-The price fixation was based on both market demand as well as body condition judgement of the animals (40.67 %) whereas, 30.6 per cent of the sheep farmers fixed the price depending on the market demand only and 28.67 per cent of them relied on body condition judgement to arrive at fair price of their animals.
+Price fixation was determined by both market demand and the body condition judgement of the animals (40.67 %) whereas, 30.6 per cent of the sheep farmers fixed the price depending on the market demand only and 28.67 per cent of them relied on body condition judgement to arrive at fair price of their animals.
 The zonal variations were found to be significant (P<0.05) with respect to these criteria of marketing.

 The reasons for sale of sheep as determined by the economic status of sheep farmers, it was majorly to meet the financial requirement for their domestic needs.
 The fact was sustainable from the point that small ruminants, particularly sheep were considered as ‘mobile bank’ as they were the first choice of financial resources at the time crisis.
 Findings of Ramesh et al. (2017) and Senthilkumar et al. (2012) reaffirmed the above particulars and also the sale was carried out to repay the loans, to arrange for school fees of their children as well as to meet the ceremonial needs.